Geometric influences: Introduction

-Clearly, the most powerful test belongs to this class but in general a test of above type can be of much less power.
-An interesting open question will be to find the worst test (that is, having lowest power) among all tests satisfying (i), (ii) \& (iii).
+Clearly, the most powerful test belongs to this class, but, in general, a test of the above type can be of much less power.
+An interesting open question will be to find the worst test (i.e., having lowest power) among all tests satisfying (i), (ii) and (iii).
 Intuitively if $\theta_1$ and $\theta_0$ are far apart, even a very weak test can detect the difference between the null and the alternative.
-Corollary \ref{Cor:Sharp-Threshold} gives us a quantitative estimate of how far apart the parameters need to be so that we can safely distinguish them no matter what test we use.
-Indeed any test satisfying (i), (ii) and (iii) still has power at least $1-\beta$ as long as $|\theta_1 - \theta_0| > c \log(1/2\beta)/\sqrt{\log n}$ for some absolute constant $c$.
+Corollary \ref{CorSharp-Threshold} gives us a quantitative estimate of how far apart the parameters need to be so that we can safely distinguish them no matter what test we use.
+Indeed any test satisfying (i), (ii) and (iii) still has power of at least $1-\beta$ as long as $|\theta_1 - \theta_0| > c \log(1/2\beta)/\sqrt{\log n}$ for some absolute constant $c$.

 For the test $\{ \max_i Z_i > K\}$, the dependence on $n$ in the above bound is tight up to constant factors.